Shaky Axelsen survives badminton nail-biter in Thailand | Malay Mail

 Earlier, India crashed out of Thailand’s Uber Cup after women’s badminton superstar PV Sindhu came up short against local crowd favourite Ratchanok Intanon.

-Thailand will now progress to the women’s semi finals against China, while Japan will meet Korea tomorrow.
+Thailand will now progress to the women’s semi finals against China, while Japan will meet Korea on Friday.

 Spurred on by a rowdy crowd, eighth-ranked Intanon — a former world champion — fought back from one game down to beat Tokyo Olympic bronze medallist Sindhu 18-21, 21-17, 21-12, as Thailand defeated India 3-0.